dhanarajappu456/Design-Patterns---Python/Structural Pattern/Adapter.md

   def method_b(self):
     print(f"method b is called...")
+#Making existing interface/implementation(B- called as adpatee) to adapt to the requirement of client(that is client know #only A types and its methods)
 class ClassBAdapter(IA):
   def method_a(self):
     #calling the method of B object inside the adapter, so that clinet can call this method still